Relations with Malta

 NATO Secretary General Jens Stoltenberg with Maltese Prime Minister Joseph Muscat (Valletta, 26 April 2017)

-Participation in the PfP programme is compatible with Malta’s commitment to the principle of neutrality.
-The country views it as an additional instrument that enhances European and Euro-Atlantic security.
+- Participation in the PfP programme is compatible with Malta's commitment to the principle of neutrality.

-Areas of cooperation and specific events in which Malta wishes to participate within the Partnership for Peace are detailed in its Individual Partnership Programme (IPP), which is jointly agreed with NATO.
+- Areas of cooperation and specific events in which Malta wishes to participate within the PfP framework are detailed in its Individual Partnership and Cooperation Programme (IPCP), which is jointly agreed with NATO.

-Malta is also considering future participation in the PfP Planning and Review Process (PARP).
-This process would provide a basis for identifying and evaluating select national elements of the armed forces, which could provide capabilities that might be made available for multinational training, exercises and peace-support operations.
+- Malta is considering future participation in the PfP Planning and Review Process (PARP).
+This process would form a basis for identifying and evaluating select national elements of the armed forces, which could provide capabilities that might be made available for multinational training, exercises and peace-support operations.

 - Malta is also seeking to develop cooperation in promoting transparency in defence planning and budgeting, in assuring democratic control of the armed forces, in arms control and in the improvement of anti- and counter-terrorism capabilities.

 - Malta has worked with Allies and other partner countries on issues such as border security in the Mediterranean region, and may also consider working with them to possibly enhance maritime search-and-rescue operational capabilities, as well as further develop maritime law enforcement and airspace management.

 - Malta has much to offer the Alliance as its partnership with NATO develops.
 The country has special expertise in international maritime law, diplomatic studies and search and rescue, as well as in Arabic culture and language training.

 - Malta participates in NATO’s Science for Peace and Security (SPS) Programme.
 The country has hosted advanced research workshops and Maltese scientists have been part of SPS projects related to undersea fibre optic cables and quantum computing, among other topics.